-There are dozens of Doodle types available to you, and some are easier to find than others.
-The following 51 different Poodle mixes are a combination of both famous and bizarre.
+There are dozens of Doodle types available, and some are easier to find than others.
+The following 61 different Poodle mixes are a combination of both famous and bizarre.
 In the comprehensive guide below, we look at the best poodle mixes for just about any family, as well as what you can expect by bringing one into your home.

 Breeds: Labrador and Poodle

 The Labradoodle is the most famous and quite arguably, one of the best poodle mixes ever created.
-Labradoodles are very affectionate and loves attention.
+Labradoodles are very affectionate and love attention.
 They also don’t mind showing it, as they’ll physically jump on your or slap your hand for a pet.
 Their short fur makes them easy to groom, but they still need regular grooming to avoid matting.
 Baths may be required if you choose not to brush them.
 Labradoodles love water, so bathing will be easy.

 They have a lot of energy and should be walked once a day.
 Make sure to go outside and play fetch with them, and give them lots of praise for learning a trick.
-The yellow labradoodle is often mistaken for a goldendoodle.
+The yellow labradoodle is often mistaken for the Goldendoodle.

 Breeds: Bichon Frise and Poodle